DragonFlyBSD/DeltaPorts/docs/README.synclog.md

 ## May 28 14:43:36 PDT 2019

 - [x] Reverted multimedia/libva in `dports/master` before merging `dports/staged`
-- [ ] `lang/ghc` introduced a 'boostrap-package' target in the Makefile which collides with the MD one and the synth scan fails.
+- [x] `lang/ghc` introduced a 'boostrap-package' target in the Makefile which collides with the MD one and the synth scan fails.

+## Thu Jun 20 07:57:38 PDT 2019
 - [ ] `devel/electron4` depends on `devel/chromium-gn` which is masked.
 - [ ] `science/py-GPy` was synced but its _BUILD_DEPENDS_ contains _${LOCALBASE}/lib/libomp.so:devel/openmp_ which our sync scripts mangled and only left _${LOCALBASE}/lib_.
 Needs investigation.

-- Completed, further comments to be adjusted.
+- [ ] `devel/gdb` has been locked because the new version (8.3) requires further porting.
+- [ ] `databases/influxdb` has been locked because the new version (1.7.6) requires further porting.
+- [ ] `www/node10` requires review.